TylerJEShelton/100_days_of_code_python/README.md

 Day 17 walked through the creation of classes and we used this to create a true/false quiz game.
 I will definitely be coming back to this to expand on this basic project.

 ### Day 18
+Day 18 had us using Turtle to replicate a Hirst painting using colorgram to extract colors from a jpg and then turtle dots.
+This was a very interesting project!